-- The Pirie Torrens Oil and Gas Project incorporates six Petroleum Exploration Licence Applications (PELAs) located in South Australia and covering approximately 53,000km as outlined in Figure 9.
+- The Pirie Torrens Oil and Gas Project incorporates six Petroleum Exploration Licence Applications (PELAs) located in South Australia and covering approximately 53,000km2 as outlined in Figure 9.
 Petroleum exploration activities in the general area first commenced in 1956, when Santos was established to drill for oil at Wilkatana.
-This work, and subsequent drilling by other companies, historically confirmed the presence of oil and gas across the area of interest. - The Company is arranging for native title matters to be addressed in order that the Applications can be replaced by exploration licences.
-The Company is also discussing with other companies possible joint venture type arrangements to advance exploration in the area. - Of particular near-term interest to the Company are: - the potential for oil production to the north of Wilkatana (in an area of closure, associated with the Torrens Hinge Zone, that can be identified on modern seismic data but which has not yet been drilled); and - the potential for production of gas from the Tindelpina Shale, which has been demonstrated to contain gas, but has not been explored using modern techniques.
+This work, and subsequent drilling by other companies, historically confirmed the presence of oil and gas across the area of interest. - As announced on 1 June 2023, the Company has entered into an arrangement with Gehyra Flux Pty Ltd (Gehyra) pursuant to which: - Lakes will transfer to Gehyra a fifty percent (50%) interest in six Petroleum Exploration Licence Applications (PELAs) that Lakes holds, through the Company's wholly owned subsidiary NavGas Pty Ltd, in the Arrowie Basin, South Australia (Figure 1). - Gehyra will, at its cost, carry out work that is a necessary prerequisite for the PELAs to be granted as Petroleum Exploration Licences (PELs).
+This includes negotiation of native title matters and agreements. - Gehyra will have exclusive 100% rights to explore for and produce natural hydrogen from within the area of the PELs.
+Lakes will retain exclusive 100% rights to explore for and produce petroleum from within the area of the PELs. - Recognising the similarity between hydrogen and petroleum exploration techniques, Lakes and Gehyra have the opportunity to coordinate their exploration efforts and share technical information. - In the event discoveries are made, Gehyra will pay to Lakes a two percent (2%) royalty on the value of any hydrogen produced and Lakes will pay to Gehyra a two percent (2%) royalty on the value of any petroleum produced. - In addition to the potential for discovery and development of a natural hydrogen resource, of particular near-term interest to the Company are: - the potential for oil production to the north of Wilkatana (in an area of closure, associated with the Torrens Hinge Zone, that can be identified on modern seismic data but which has not yet been drilled); and - the potential for production of gas from the Tindelpina Shale, which has been demonstrated to contain gas, but has not been explored using modern techniques.

-Figure 12: South Australian Licence Application Areas
+Figure 13: South Australian Licence Application Areas